 2.14 Deleting a Study

-An Arbor study can be deleted from the KISS Manager Study manager page.
-The KISS study manager page is the main page in the KISS Manager application, it is the default landing page when logging into your KISS account, shown below.
+An Arbor study can be deleted from the KISS Study Manager page.
+The KISS Study Manager page is the main page in the KISS Manager application and the default landing page when logging into your KISS account, shown below.